7 Lessons I Learned at the Thrift Store: Best Thrift Haul Tips

 What most interested me, though, was the geometric design cut into the back seat of the wood!

-I thought of the new RYOBI scroll saw that I had recently unpacked.
+I thought of the RYOBI scroll saw that I had recently unpacked.
 The scroll saw would be amazing to use to recreate this look on another piece of wood for another project in the future!
 You could also use a jigsaw.

 Inspiration can come from everywhere.